galdor/go-ejson/README.md

 # go-ejson
 ## Introduction
-The EJSON library contains multiple utilities to work with JSON.
+The EJSON library contains multiple utilities to work with JSON:

+- An implementation of RFC 6901 providing utilities to manipulate JSON pointers.

 ## Usage
 Refer to the [Go package